 Lewis essentially argues that these short-term international trips should happen through the flow of discipleship.

 In John 4, Jesus and his disciples come upon a Samaritan woman.
-Far too much of our attention focuses on the woman, while we often forget that this was, in a sense, a short-term mission trip.
+Far too much of our attention focuses on the woman.
+We often forget that this was, in a sense, a short-term mission trip.
 Walls came down despite the massive cultural barriers that existed between the Jews and Samaritans.

-Just a chapter earlier, Jesus uttered the famous words of John 3:16, declaring that God “so loved the world,” and now just a few verses after the initial interaction with the woman, the Samaritans declare, “It is no longer because of what you said that we believe, for we have heard for ourselves, and we know that this is indeed the Savior of the world” (John 4:42).
+Just a chapter earlier, Jesus uttered the famous words of John 3:16.
+He declared that God “so loved the world.”
+Now, just a few verses after the initial interaction with the woman, the Samaritans declare, “It is no longer because of what you said that we believe, for we have heard for ourselves, and we know that this is indeed the Savior of the world” (John 4:42).

 In this story, we see a glimpse of hope shining through the darkness.
 Jesus is intentionally exposing the disciples to cross-cultural ministry.
-This will cause them to go beyond the Jewish cultural and religious bias that was so ingrained in their minds.
+This causes them to go beyond the Jewish cultural and religious bias so ingrained in their minds.
 By spending time in another culture, the disciples will get a better glimpse of the mission of God.

 3. Pray for the Unreached

 “And thus I make it my ambition to preach the gospel, not where Christ has already been named, lest I build on someone else’s foundation …” (Romans 15:21).

 In my small group, we have begun the regular practice of praying for an unreached people group each time we gather together.
 It is a simple yet consistent way to have a heart for the nations, particularly for those places and people groups where the church is small or non-existent.
 (The Joshua Project is a helpful resource to those who want to learn about and pray for unreached people groups but feel overwhelmed by the enormous amount of data.)